Foreign involvement in the Russo-Ukrainian war (2022–present): Support for Russia

-Support for Russia since the Russian invasion of Ukraine has come from countries such as Belarus, North Korea, China, and Iran.
+Support for Russia since the start of the war has come from countries such as Belarus, North Korea, China, and Iran.
 This support has been principally military in nature.

 Foreign military involvement

 Ukraine

 Ukraine has actively sought volunteers from other countries after the beginning of the Russian invasion.
 On March 1, 2022, Ukraine temporarily lifted visa requirements for foreign volunteers who wished to join the fight against Russian forces.
 The move came after Zelenskyy created the International Legion of Territorial Defense of Ukraine and called on volunteers to "join the defense of Ukraine, Europe and the world".
 The US also assisted Ukraine with military planning, including war-gaming counter-offensive options.

 Ukraine's foreign minister Dmytro Kuleba stated as of 6 March 2022, approximately 20,000 foreign nationals from 52 countries had volunteered to fight.
 Most of these volunteers joined the newly created International Legion of Territorial Defense of Ukraine.
 On June 9, the Donetsk People's Republic sentenced three foreign volunteers to death; two of them were British citizens and one was a Moroccan national.
 The prisoners were later released.

 NATO, US and the EU have publicly taken a strict policy of "no boots on the ground" in Ukraine.
-However, since the start of the invasion, the United States has significantly increased the secret involvement of its special-operations military and CIA operatives in support of Ukrainian forces.
-In April 2023, classified documents on Western Special Forces involvement in the war were leaked online.
-According to the document, dated 23 March 2023, the UK had the largest contingent of special forces in Ukraine (50), followed by fellow NATO states Latvia (17), France (15), the US (14), and the Netherlands (1).
-The US special forces were posted to the US embassy in Kyiv to provide security for VIPs, and to assist with oversight of US equipment and supplies being sent to Ukraine.
+However, since the start of the invasion, the United States has increased the covert involvement of its special operations forces and CIA officers in support of Ukraine.
+In April 2023, classified documents on Western special operations forces involvement in the war were leaked online.
+According to the document, dated 23 March 2023, the UK had the largest contingent of special operations personnel in Ukraine (50), followed by fellow NATO states Latvia (17), France (15), the US (14), and the Netherlands (1).
+The US personnel were posted to the US embassy in Kyiv to provide security for VIPs, and to assist with oversight of US equipment and supplies being sent to Ukraine.

-On 8 November 2024, US President Joe Biden allowed American Private Military Contractors to deploy to Ukraine.
+On 8 November 2024, US President Joe Biden allowed American private military contractors to operate in Ukraine.
 Per the United States Department of Defense, these contractors will help Ukraine repair and maintain military equipment.

 Russia

 On 3 March 2022, Russian Defense Ministry spokesman Igor Konashenkov warned mercenaries are not entitled to protection under the Geneva Conventions and that captured foreign fighters would not be considered prisoners of war but prosecuted as criminals.
 On March 11, Moscow announced 16,000 volunteers from the Middle East were ready to join other pro-Russian foreign fighters alongside the Donbas separatists.
 A video uploaded online showed armed Central African paramilitaries preparing to fight with Russian troops in Ukraine.

-On 8 April 2025, 2 Chinese soldiers were captured by Ukrainian forces, with intelligence suggesting more Chinese soldiers could be fighting on behalf of Russia.
+On 8 April 2025, two Chinese nationals fighting for Russia were captured by Ukrainian forces, with intelligence suggesting more Chinese citizens could be fighting on behalf of Russia.